Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Si-Si and Mo-Mo as examples of - and - valent dimers

 The distance-dependence of the individual elements of the TB Hamiltonian matrix, the overlap matrix and the L\"owdin-orthogonalized TB Hamiltonian matrix are shown in Fig.~\ref{fig:SiMo}.

 All matrix elements of the Si-Si dimer are parametrized with three exponential terms, i.e. $i_{\text{max}} = 2$ in Eqs.~\ref{eq:beta} and~\ref{eq:onsite}, while six terms are used for the Mo dimer.
-This is a consequence of the comparably more complex eigenspectrum of Mo-Mo at small interatomc distances (Fig.~\ref{fig:SiMo_spectrum}).
+This is a consequence of the comparably more complex eigenspectrum of Mo-Mo at small interatomic distances (Fig.~\ref{fig:SiMo_spectrum}).
+The excellent agreement of parameterized and downfolded TB matrix elements in Fig.~\ref{fig:SiMo} shows that the errors from the parameterization procedure with sums of exponentials (Eqs.~\ref{eq:beta} and~\ref{eq:onsite}) can be neglected.